Formative vs summative

 How to use feedback

 Be prepared for your feedback to include criticism of your work – your tutors want to see you develop and progress.
+Think of feedback as more of a conversation between you and your tutors.
 The key thing to remember is that feedback is not just about what you do wrong.
 Look at where you have excelled, then think about why this worked – is it something you can apply to future assignments?

 - Think about what kind of feedback you would like before you hand your work in.
 You might want advice on how to plan your argument, or whether you’ve understood a particular concept correctly;